-(b) (10 points) Write another sketch of a Pthreads program to execute the above five functions in a way that is maximally parallel (i.e., always runs as many threads in parallel as possible), adheres to the above dependency graph, and uses the minimal number of threads possible (including the main() thread).
+(b) (10 points) Write a Pthreads program to execute the above five functions in a way that is maximally parallel (i.e., always runs as many threads in parallel as possible), adheres to the above dependency graph, and uses the minimal number of threads possible (including the main() thread).
 Your solution should still use only pthread_join() for synchronization.

-(c) (10 points) Write a sketch of a Java program that uses Fork-Join to execute the above five functions in a way that adheres to the above dependency graph, is maximally parallel, and uses the minimum number of threads.
+(c) (10 points) Write a Java program that uses Fork-Join to execute the above five functions in a way that adheres to the above dependency graph, is maximally parallel, and uses the minimum number of threads.

 Assume that the five functions are static methods in a class called MyTasks.java.
-Write a sketch of a main() method and whatever classes that you need that extend java.util.concurrent.RecursiveAction.
+Write a main() method and whatever classes that you need that extend java.util.concurrent.RecursiveAction.